 Eva eventually placed an ad on Craigslist for the 3D printer and it was purchased within hours.
 So Erick built another one.
 And they sold that one, too.
 And then another.
 And another…and they realized they had a business on their hands.
 The pair quit their day jobs.
 And the rest is 3D printing history.

-The AXIOM series changed the course of 3D printing history
+The AXIOM series changed the course of history of desktop 3D printers

 Our new infographic traces Airwolf 3D’s journey as it evolved into the industry-leading desktop 3D printer manufacturer that it is today.
 But a story about Airwolf 3D is not complete without mentioning the creation of the AXIOM Dual Extruder 3D printer.
 The AXIOM Dual became Airwolf 3D’s flagship printer for good reason.